 With so much misinformation on the internet about CBD, a common misconception is that CBD only comes from one type of cannabis plant.
-In reality, CBD is found throughout the stalks, flowers, stems, leaves, and seeds of both hemp and marijuana.
+In reality, CBD is found throughout the stalks, flowers, stems, leaves, and seeds of both hemp and marijuana plants.

 With that said, there are thousands of unique varieties of hemp, and not all contain the same percentages of CBD.
-The cultivars used to create CBD oil, in general, contain significantly higher concentrations of CBD than others.
+The cultivars used to create CBD oil, general speaking, contain significantly higher concentrations of CBD than others.

 Always work with a company you can trust.
 Make sure that your CBD product supplier, like us at Kigh, are aware of the hemp plant genetics, the extraction process and the steps to create finished product.
 All of these topics determine the quality and effectiveness of what you're purchasing.